FoA-game/Fortress/EP1/stories.md

 Btw, lunch was blah today.
 That vitamin B taste could raise the dead.
 When will I stop needing extra supplements?

 A.R.175, Day 227 <br>
 Stood on the Fortress wall tonight, just me and the horizon.
 Dreaming about the day we wrap up the Atlas.
 But there's this hollow feeling...
-Where do we fit in this grand picture?
-Where are our lives and dreams in all this?

 ## FT E - Quantified Persona